 This makes early spring a perfect time to engage in a Kapha-pacifying cleanse.
 Spring greens are nature’s way of providing us with the perfect opportunity to slough out the phlegm from the digestive system and get back to lighter more clarifying fare.

-Ayurvedic Diet for Pacifying Kapha
+Ayurvedic Diet for Balancing Kapha Dosha

 - Bitter melon (kerala)